microsoftgraph/entra-powershell/module/EntraBeta/docs/Remove-EntraBetaObjectSetting.md

 ```

 ### -Id
-Specfies the ID of a settings object in Azure AD.
+Specfies the ID of a settings object in Microsoft Entra ID.

 ```yaml
 Type: String